top of page

 Nehemiah, a former cupbearer turned governor of Judah, mobilized the entire city of Jerusalem and rebuilt its fallen wall in 52 days, despite threats from the Philistines and others (Nehemiah 2-6).
 Nehemiah communicated vision and utilized a city-wide strategy to build capacity in small groups of people at a time; collectively, they saved a vulnerable Jerusalem from total destruction.
 Nehemiah built capacity in the Israelites.

-Jethro, built capacity in his son-in-law, a guy you’ve probably never heard of named Moses, by encouraging him to delegate leadership (Exodus 18:21).
+Jethro built capacity in his son-in-law, a guy you’ve probably never heard of named Moses, by encouraging him to delegate leadership (Exodus 18:21).

-Joseph built capacity in Egypt’s neighboring countries on behalf of Pharaoh for seven consecutive years, through strategic planning and wise stewardship of resources (Genesis 41)
+Joseph built capacity in Egypt’s neighboring countries on behalf of Pharaoh for seven consecutive years through strategic planning and wise stewardship of resources (Genesis 41)

 I’ll stop short of Paul’s influence on Titus and Timothy and nearly the entire book of Acts.